 I want to teach you the definition of a strange-sounding word: teleology.
 It’s a word that means humans do best in their journey through life if they’re doing something meaningful with their life . . . if they’re loving and serving other people.
 You and I are teleological beings.
 God created us to love Him, to serve others from his love within us, and to know that our journey is taking us to a point in the future when Jesus will return to earth and make everything right.
 How about you?
 Are you doing something meaningful with your life, are you loving and serving others, are you looking forward with eager expectancy for what the Bible calls “The Blessed Hope” when Jesus will return to earth to establish his Kingdom?

 What’s God doing in and through your life today . . .
 NOW?

 “God puts all things together.
 He makes all things whole.
-He marked you out for Himself through the sacrifice of Jesus—the sacrifice of blood that sealed the eternal covenant.
+He marked you out for Himself through the sacrifice of Jesus–the sacrifice of Jesus’ shed blood that sealed God’s eternal covenant with you.
 He brought Jesus, our Great Shepherd, up and alive from the dead.
-He puts you together and provides you with everything you need to please Him. . . .
-All glory to Jesus forever and always!” –From Hebrews 13, paraphrased
+He puts you together and provides you with everything you need to please Him… All glory to Jesus now and for all time and eternity!” –paraphrased from Hebrews 13

 To Think About This Month:

 “Today, I deliberately choose not to be significantly engaged in that which is not significant.”